StrikingLoo/strikingloo.github.io/_posts/2022-08-16-DALL-E-2-prompt-guide.md

 Imagine what will happen when in \~5 years we have 30 times more compute due to Moore's law and suddenly synthesizing an image will take seconds in personal computers.
 What's more, who can tell what the next generation of text-to-image models will be like, or how much more resource effective they'll be?
 And what happens when generated images are so realistic and plausible (which arguably they already are) that they are as good as the training data, and suddenly we can do self-supervised learning and improve latent representations even more?

-I am very interested in seeing where this will go, and which commercial applications people will come up with for these models beside the obvious "monetize art generation and let the dopamine cycle go brrr" or "make stock images obsolete".
+I am deeply interested in seeing where this will go, and which commercial applications people will come up with for these models beside the obvious "monetize art generation and let the dopamine cycle go brrr" or "make stock images obsolete".

 _If you liked this post, please share it on Twitter, Reddit, or whatever you like!_